700 Tampa Street,

 The Victory Theatre opened August 11, 1920 with a vaudeville show “The Brat”.
 It was one of downtown Tampa’s premier theatres.
 Located on the northwest corner of Tampa Street and Zack Street, it opened as a live playhouse venue featuring vaudeville and stage plays in addition to silent, and later sound films.
 Capacity was 1,600.
 It was listed as (Closed) in 1940.
 By 1941 the 1,550-seat Victory Theatre was operated by Paramount Pictures Inc. throught their subsidiary E.J.
 Sparks and it was still named Victory Theatre in 1943.

-The Palace Theater was owned and operated by ABC Florida State Theaters.
+It was soon owned and operated by ABC Florida State Theaters.
 In 1947 it was renamed Palace Theatre and was completely renovated and modernized to the plans of Jacksonville based architectural firm Kemp, Bunch & Jackson.
 Luxurious drapery was installed throughout much of the auditorium.
-The theater reopened on Christmas Day 1947 as the New Palace Theater.
+The theater reopened on Christmas Day 1947 as the New Palace Theatre.

 It was the first theater in Tampa to show CinemaScope in 1953.
-Introduced shortly after 3-D films had hit theaters, CinemaScope was advertised as “the modern miracle you see without glasses” and “the new wide modern miracle mirror screen and stereophonic sound”.
+Introduced shortly after 3-D films had hit theatres, CinemaScope was advertised as “the modern miracle you see without glasses” and “the new wide modern miracle mirror screen and stereophonic sound”.
 “The Robe” was the first CinemasScope feature and it played for several weeks.